ranjodhsingh1729/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable functions](#differentiable-functions).*

 A Gradient Descent variant that adapts learning rates for each parameter to improve convergence.
-The rate is increased additively when the current gradient's sign is consistent with its exponential moving average, and decreased multiplicatively when the signs are opposed.
+If the current gradient and the exponential average of past gradients corresponding to a parameter have the same sign, then the step size for that parameter is incremented by `kappa`.
+Otherwise, it is decreased by a proportion `phi` of its current value (additive increase, multiplicative decrease).

+***Note:*** DeltaBarDelta is very sensitive to its parameters (`kappa` and `phi`) hence a good hyperparameter selection is necessary as its default may not fit every case.
+Typically, `kappa` should be smaller than the step size.

 #### Constructors

  * `DeltaBarDelta()`
  * `DeltaBarDelta(`_`stepSize`_`)`
  * `DeltaBarDelta(`_`stepSize, maxIterations, tolerance`_`)`
- * `DeltaBarDelta(`_`stepSize, maxIterations, tolerance, updatePolicy, decayPolicy, resetPolicy`_`)`
+ * `DeltaBarDelta(`_`stepSize, maxIterations, tolerance, kappa, phi, theta, minStepSize, resetPolicy`_`)`

 Note that `DeltaBarDelta` is based on the templated type `GradientDescentType<`_`UpdatePolicyType, DecayPolicyType`_`>` with _`UpdatePolicyType`_` =